transloadit/ts-fly/README.md

 TypeScript and JavaScript files can also import each other.

-Like Sucrase, you should not run this on production.
+Do not use this on production: Sucrase devs already recommend you not to run their code on production, the code we're adding in this repo is even more unsafe and tailored to Transloadit needs.
 If you do, you are on your own.

 ## Install